cran/Rsagacmd/README.md

 file format (.sgrd) supports only single band data.
-Therefore when passing raster data to most SAGA-GIS tools using **Rsagacmd**, the data should represent single raster bands, specified as either the path to the single raster band, or when using the R **raster** package, a `RasterLayer` (or less commonly a `RasterStack` or `RasterBrick`) object that contains on-the-fly a single layer.
-Subsetting of raster data is performed automatically by **Rsagacmd** in the case of when a single band from a `RasterStack` or `RasterBrick` object is passed to a SAGA-GIS tool.
+Therefore when passing raster data to most SAGA-GIS tools using **Rsagacmd**, the data should represent single raster bands, specified as either the path to the single raster band.
+Subsetting of raster data is performed automatically by **Rsagacmd** in the case of when a single band from a `SpatRaster` or `stars` object is passed to a SAGA-GIS tool.
 This occurs in by either passing the filename of the raster to the SAGA-GIS command line, or by writing the data to a temporary file.
-However, a few SAGA-GIS functions will accept a list of single band rasters as an input.
-In this case if this data is in the form of a `RasterStack` or `RasterLayer` object, it is recommended to use the unstack function in the **raster** package, which will return a list of RasterLayer objects, and then **Rsagacmd** will handle the subsetting automatically.

 ## Combining SAGA-GIS tools with pipes

-For convenience, non-optional outputs from SAGA-GIS are automatically saved to tempfiles if outputs are not explicitly stated, and then loaded as the appropriate R object (e.g., `RasterLayer`, `sf` object, or a tibble).
+For convenience, non-optional outputs from SAGA-GIS are automatically saved to tempfiles if outputs are not explicitly stated, and then loaded as the appropriate R object (e.g., `SpatRaster`, `sf` object, or a tibble).

 This means that **Rsagacmd** can be used with `%>%` to quickly chain